madchatter/mad_chatter/README.md

 It has been rewritten as a Rails Engine which can be easily mounted in an existing Rails application.
 That way, users of your application can participate in group chat while using the same user account as your application.
 However, sharing user accounts has not yet been implemented.

-The original purpose of Mad Chatter was to provide a standalone group chat server, so I plan to continue to provide a way to easily deploy Mad Chatter in this manner.
-However, this method will not be immediately supported.
+The original purpose of Mad Chatter was to provide a standalone, group chat server, so I plan to continue to provide a way to easily deploy Mad Chatter in this manner.
+However, easy integration in a Rails app is the highest priority.

 ## Trying it out

-Mad Chatter uses EventMachine, so make sure you're using an application server, like [Thin](http://code.macournoyer.com/thin/), that uses EventMachine under the hood.
-Add the following gems to your Gemfile.
+Since Mad Chatter makes use of HTTP streaming, you will need to use an application server that supports streaming, such as [Thin](http://code.macournoyer.com/thin/), [Unicorn](http://unicorn.bogomips.org), [Rainbows!](http://rainbows.rubyforge.org), or [Puma](http://puma.io).
+Add the following gems to your Gemfile:

     gem 'thin'
     gem 'mad_chatter', github: 'madchatter/mad_chatter'